Plantar Warts: The Things You Need To Know

 This procedure will be done under local anaesthetic and not recommended for young children, the elderly or people with underlying disease states or compromised immunity.

-This treatment uses medical microwave technology which is proven to be highly effective at resolving verrucae.
+This treatment uses medical microwave technology which is proven to be highly effective at resolving verrucae and is the best treatment to allow you to keep active.

 It is a fast and convenient treatment and is a good option for stubborn, painful and large lesions.